 Small business loans typically range from $5,000 to $500,000.
 The average loan size is around $50,000.

-That’s because lenders see you as a higher risk if you have a history of not paying your debts on time.
+- Your Business And Personal Credit Score.
+Even if your business is doing well, you may not be able to get a loan if you have bad credit.
+That's because lenders see you as a higher risk if you have a history of not paying your debts on time.

-How Do Repayment Terms Work?
+How Does Business Loan Repayment Work?

 However, most of them require monthly repayments, similar to a mortgage or car loan.